The Ultimate Guide to European Train Travel With a Eurail Pass

 All Eurail Pass–holders are eligible for discounts on select museum tickets and boat tours throughout the entire 33-country network.
 But one of the major perks of having an unlimited train ticket that includes night trains is the hotel savings.
 By sleeping on a train, you’ll get from point A to point B and save money on hotels at the same time.

 Eurail Passes aren’t only for use on trains either—they can be used on ferries and public transportation in some countries, too.
 See the full list of participating train, ferry, and public transport companies that accept Eurail Passes on board.
-In fact, the Greek Islands Pass now offers ferry service to 55 islands, making it a viable option for island-hopping.
+The Greek Islands Pass, for example, offers ferry service to 46 islands, making it a viable option for island-hopping.

-This article originally appeared online in 2019; it was updated most recently on March 29, 2023, to include current information.
+This article was originally published in 2019 and was updated most recently on June 11, 2024 with current information.

 From Our Partners